Xeoncross/session/README.md

-# WARNING work in progress, do no use
+# WARNING work in progress, do not use

 # session
 ### Simple HTTP session management milddleware for Go